 To the right, you see an example for the interface of a action with a single input pin (in) and a single output pin (out).
 In a network, a step with this action will trigger when all connected input pins have received a value ("AndConnected" trigger condition).

 Schema editors can also be invoked on actions that are write protected, e.g. actions from imported libraries, such as the standard library or your own block libraries.
-Such components cannot be modified, but they can however be shown and inspected by the editors.
+Such components cannot be modified, but they can however be shown and inspected by the editor.

 - 1 Pins